📊

 Netherlands — Average Funding Ratio (2026)

-Dramatic improvement from ~95% in 2021 — driven by rising interest rates
+Dramatic improvement from about 95% in 2021 — driven by rising interest rates

 UK DB — Aggregate PPF Surplus